Natural Sciences · Engineering · Mathematics · Economics

 Language Requirements:

 If English is not one of your native languages, or if the primary language of instruction at your school is not English, it is recommended that applicants achieve a C1 level on the Common European Framework of Reference for Languages (CEFR).
-This standard can usually be met through one of the following qualifications:
+This standard can usually be met through the following qualifications:

 IELTS: Overall score of 7